Walking in the Shadow: A New Perspective on Descent Directions for Constrained Minimization: Structure of the Parametric Projections Curve

-We first show that the segment of the projections curve between two projected points with the same normal cones has to be linear (Theorem \ref{elephant}$(iv)$).
-This result will be crucial to prove that the projections curve is piecewise linear and the bound on the number of breakpoints of the curve.
+We now show that the segment of the projections curve between two projected points with the same normal cones has to be linear (Theorem \ref{elephant}$(iv)$).
+This result will be crucial to bound on the number of breakpoints of the curve.